lingtalfi/nullos-admin/README.md

 A php admin script to interact with a front end.

-This is a work in progress...
+This is a work in progress... (the development version)